MARDEC, the Multifunctional Arduino DCC Decoder

-Of course you need an Arduino: Get your Arduino’s here
+When using the DCC shield you need an Arduino: Get your Arduino’s here

 If you need more power to switch an accessory (e.g. a turnout coil or led strip) you can use a MOSFET transistor.
 A simple and cheap solution is a complete print like this:

 You can get them here